DataFire/Integrations/integrations/generated/osisoft/README.md

 * output [Items[Substatus]](#items[substatus])

 ### Stream_GetRecordedAtTime
-Returns a single recorded value based on the passed time and retrieval mode from the stream.
+If only recorded values with annotations are desired, the filterExpression parameter should include the filter IsSet('.', "a").

 ```js